Swanimadhoop/Object-detection-using-yolov5/README.md

 # object detection using yolov5

-aadhar number column detection -- check whether column filled or not
+aadhar number column detection -- check whether column is filled or not